vesi_logo_med_black

 Course Description

-This course will provide you with a foundational knowledge of learning disabilities and practical ways you can help students with disabilities in your classroom.
+This course will provide you with a foundational knowledge of learning disabilities and with practical ways you can help students who have disabilities in your classroom.

 Chapter 1: Definition & Characteristics